 Just a few steps off the main downtown streets is the Bartholomew County Historical Society Museum.
 Located in the McEwen-Samuels-Marr House (listed on the National Register of Historic Places), the museum houses two permanent exhibits that relate to the history of Bartholomew County as well as several temporary exhibits.

 Although not a large museum, it’s quite interesting and the docents are happy to show you around and share a bit about the museum and some of the special highlights.
+It’s another one of the best free things to do in downtown Columbus Indiana.

 8. Columbus Visitors Center